 Many of the details provided here will be talked about in your first appointment and there will also be an opportunity to ask any more questions.

-The Runshaw College Counselling Service is a BACP Accredited Counselling Service and all Counsellors are also BACP Accredited.
+The Runshaw College Counselling Service is a BACP Accredited Counselling Service and some Counsellors are also BACP Accredited.

-It strictly adheres and is subject to the BACP’s Ethical Framework for Good Practice in Counselling and Psychotherapy and Professional Conduct Procedure.
+It strictly adheres and is subject to the BACP’s Ethical Framework for the Counselling Professions.

 View our Mental Health Leaflet For Student and Parents here.